tytydraco/yessleep/out/She_Wasnt_A_Nurse_Part_3.md

 It was dark.
 My headlights illuminated the road and I felt unstoppable.
 I was the light of the world.
 I thought about how I would look from outside my car.
 Maybe I would be invisible in the dark.
 Maybe my feelings where reality, and my skin would be outshining even the headlights of my car, illuminating me as a beacon.
-Powered by the hope I felt brewing in my stomach.
+A beacon powered by the hope I felt brewing in my stomach.

 Looking out over the forest in the darkness I didn’t think about hiking.
 Instead this time I thought about camping.
 How she and I would be curled up with each other.
 And how she in the dead of night would crawl into my sleeping bag.
 I sped up the car.